sharonstone1/GitMarkdownProject/README.md

 ## LINE BREAKS

-To create a line break (<br>), end a line with two or more spaces, and then type return.
+To create a line break ("<br>"), end a line with two or more spaces, and then type return.

 ## EMPHASIS